tomasMasson/CV/cv.md

 # Current Position

-PhD Candidate, Molecular Virology \hfill 2016-Present
+PhD Candidate, Biological Sciences \hfill 2016-Present

-Thesis title: 'Characterization of Autochthonous Baculovirus as Candidates for the Control of the Fall Armyworm (*Spodoptera frugiperda*)'
+Thesis title: "Characterization of Autochthonous Baculovirus as Candidates for the Control of the Fall Armyworm (*Spodoptera frugiperda*)"

 \hrulefill

 # Education

-Masters Degree (Licenciatura) in Biotechnology and Molecular Biology \hfill 2011-2016
+Licentiate degree (equivalent to a Master's degree) in Biotechnology and Molecular Biology\hfill 2011-2016
+Grading score: 9.33 over 10
 La Plata National University

 \hrulefill